puppetlabs/trapperkeeper-webserver-jetty9/README.md

 `[war path options]`. `options` is a map containing a single optional key, `:server-id`.
 As with `add-ring-handler`, this determines which server the handler is added to.
 If this key is absent or the two argument version is called, the handler will be added to the default server.
+Calling the two-argument version or leaving out `:server-id` will not work in a multiserver set-up if no default server is specified.

 #### `add-proxy-route`